Udayraj123/OMRChecker/README.md

 #### How to run

-	1. Rename 'OMR_Files_sample' to 'OMR_Files' (Don't make changes to the directory structure)
+	1. Make a copy of 'OMR_Files_sample' and rename it to 'OMR_Files' (Do not make changes to the directory structure)
 	2. Run code
 		```
 		python3 main.py